 Set Current Location

 Named for the vibrant Ipanema neighborhood it's located in, Ipanema Beach truly embodies the Brazilian spirit that inspired the Bossa Nova classic "The Girl from Ipanema".
-Sparkling white sand stretches as far as they eye can see here and the Dos Hermanos (Two Brothers) mountains form a picturesque backdrop.
+Sparkling white sand stretches as far as the eye can see here and the Dos Hermanos (Two Brothers) mountains form a picturesque backdrop.
 Rio's tropical weather means plenty of sun and the beach draws crowds of Brazilians and visitors looking to soak up some rays.
 Eclectic to say the least, each of Ipanema's postos or zones has a unique spirit, from the vibrant Posto 9 with its party vibe to the surf-friendly Posto 7.
 Beach culture at its best, Ipanema offers something for every visitor.
 Due to the forceful undertow, it's best to swim with caution.